 - misleading conduct in business transactions – this is extremely broad and includes not only the making of untrue statements about present matters, but also the making of unfounded or unreasonable predictions or statements as to future matters

-- voiding an unfair term of a standard form contract that is a ‘small business contract’ (being where one party has less than 20 employees and the price payable is less than $300,000 or less than $1 million if the term is more than 12 months) and that is entered into, renewed or varied on or after 12 November 2016 with ‘unfair’ being judged by the same tests applying to unfair terms in consumer contracts (see below), and
+- voiding an unfair term of a standard form contract that is a ‘small business contract’ (being where one party has less than 20 employees and the price payable is less than A$300,000 or less than A$1 million if the term is more than 12 months) and that is entered into, renewed or varied on or after 12 November 2016 with ‘unfair’ being judged by the same tests applying to unfair terms in consumer contracts (see below), and

 Unconscionable conduct includes the use of a strong bargaining position to extract unreasonably onerous terms from another business.